hartenfels/Semantics4J/README.md

 Types must always resolve to a concept expression, you can't use a role as a type.
 Expressions may be grouped with square brackets: `«:A» ⊓ [«:B» ⊔ «:C»]`.

-Types are checked in the context of the ontology that the class `knows`.
+Types are checked in the context of the enclosing class' data source (the one specified by `from`).
 A concept type is a subtype of another subtype if that fact is known (or can be reasoned to be true).
 Two semantic data types are equal if they are subtypes of each other, even if you use different expressions to describe them.

 All semantic data types are actually subtypes of [semantics.model.Individual](src/main/java/semantics/model/Individual.java).